Irish Dementia Working Group

 - IDWG members campaigned on the issue of diagnosis with their colleagues in the Dementia Carers Campaign Network.
 This joint campaign aimed at healthcare professionals has been delivered to GP’s, Occupational Therapists and Nursing Homes and has been very well received.
 Watch here

-- Rights Made Real – Human Rights project funded by The Irish Human Rights and Equality Commission.
-Tender document – IHREC Tender Irish Dementia Working Group
+- Rights Made Real 2022 – Human Rights project funded by The Irish Human Rights and Equality Commission.

-- Diversity and Inclusion: During 2020 the group actively reached out to marginalised groups to welcome a more diverse membership.
+- Diversity and Inclusion: The group has reached out to marginalised groups to welcome a more diverse membership.
 The Steering Group completed training with LGBT Ireland to improve their understanding of the specific issues affecting older members of the LGBTQI+ community.
-This work continues in 2021 with a focus on engaging with members of the Black, Asian, Minority and Ethnic groups.
+This work continues in 2023 with a focus on engaging with members of the Black, Asian, Minority and Ethnic groups.

 - The Working Group focused on travel in 2019, they commissioned research on travel and dementia, engaged with the National Transport Authority and linked with the team at Irish Rail to improve the ability of people living with dementia to travel by rail.
-You can see the work here: http://https://www.youtube.com/watch?v=XMI6hIpbJ4s
+You can see the work here

 - Members took part in the Abbey Theatre 5×5 programme and worked with a theatre company Bow Productions to explore the complexity of living with dementia at our National Theatre.
 Watch how they got on here and here